Sixers Sign Grant Riller to Two-Way Deal

-Sixers Sign Former Hornets Guard Grant Riller to Two-Way Deal
+Sixers to Sign Former Hornets Guard Grant Riller to Two-Way Deal

-The Sixers are signing former Charlotte Hornets guard Grant Riller to a two-way deal, Shams Charania of The Athletic reports.
+The Sixers plan to sign former Charlotte Hornets guard Grant Riller to a two-way deal, Shams Charania of The Athletic reports.

 The Riller signing comes almost immediately after the Sixers opened up a second two-way spot on the roster.
 Following the 2021 NBA Draft, the Sixers filled up the first spot with undrafted Michigan State forward Aaron Henry.